Hibachi Fried Rice Recipe: Bring the Japanese Steakhouse Home

 Gathering Your Ingredients: The Hibachi Flavor Profile

-Amazingly, the ingredient list for a classic hibachi fried rice recipe is quite simple.
-The magic is in the combination and the technique.
-Everything being prepped and within arm’s reach (the practice known as mise en place) is crucial because the cooking process is fast.
+Interestingly, the ingredient list for a classic hibachi fried rice recipe is surprisingly simple.
+The real magic comes from how the ingredients work together and the techniques you use.
+Having everything prepped and within arm’s reach, a practice called mise en place, is essential because the cooking moves quickly and leaves little room for delays.

 The Main Cast: